PersiaML/tutorials/src/inference/index.md

 [TorchServe] is a flexible framework for serving PyTorch models.
 In this page, we will introduce how to deploy a PerisaML model with it.

 In the following sections, we first introduce how to create a custom handler for TorchServe to query embeddings during inference.
-Then introduce how to save models during training and load models during inference.
-Then we introduce how to deploy various services for inference.
+Next, we introduce how to save models during training and load models during inference.
+Then, we introduce how to deploy various services for inference.
 Finally, we introduce how to query the inference service to get the inference result.

 ## 1. Create PersiaML handler for TorchServe